• Skip to main content

 Rock House Kingston Peak Trail

 Though this one looks close to town on a map, it’s actually more than an hour away, so take note.
-This is a special hike because of the arresting panoramic mountain views you’ll be treated to along on the trail, but it’s only moderately challenging for casual hikers.
+This is a special hike because of the arresting panoramic mountain views you’ll be treated to along the trail, but it’s only moderately challenging for casual hikers.
 When you climb up to the “Rock House,” you’ll encounter a brown metal post office box with a message on it urging you to “beware of Lomie” and to bring a rock from somewhere else for good luck.

 St. Louis Lake Trail